Welcome to NC State!

-- Deadline for Students Enrolling in Fall 2019: Coming soon
+- Deadline for Students Enrolling in Fall 2020

 Alcohol-Wise is a two-part online alcohol education program.
 All incoming students under the age of 21, including transfer students, are required to participate, even if they have completed it at another institution.
-Note that Part 2 can only be accessed 30 days after completing Part 1.
-Students turning 21 on/before January 1, 2019 (spring-entry), are exempt.
-(Fall 2019 exemption information coming soon)
+Note that Part 2 cannot be accessed until after 9/9/2020

 Student involvement in a variety of experiences promotes student success.
 When hazing is part of that experience, students can find themselves struggling with activities that compete with academics, with feelings of isolation, suffering from sleep deprivation, or subjected to abuse.
 This course teaches students how to recognize, prevent and report hazing.
 All incoming students regardless of age must complete the training to help proactively manage hazing-related risks.

 Sexual Assault Prevention Education

 Must complete: All students regardless of status (undergrad, grad, NDS, distance ed, etc.)

 NC State's efforts to help protect and maintain the safety and well-being of our students, faculty, and staff include working proactively to keep our campus community informed and well-educated on issues involving Title IX, a federal law that prohibits gender-based discrimination and harassment of students and employees.
 All incoming undergraduate students must complete the Title IX training “Student Success™ Every Choice Bystander Intervention” and all graduate students must complete “Student Success™ Not Anymore”.

 We are committed to fostering a healthy and inclusive environment that is free from exploitation and intimidation.
 Through these courses we want to ensure that you have an understanding of the:

 - Behaviors that fall under the umbrella of sexual misconduct.